lukejacksonn/ijk/README.md

 Is h too repetitive?
 Not a fan of JSX?
 Love LISP?
 Code as data and data as code?

 This is a tiny recursive transform function that allows you to write terse, declarative representations of virtual DOM trees.
-It does not try mimic HTML or JSON syntax but instead a nested array structure.
+It does not try mimic HTML or JSON syntax but instead, a nested array structure.

 ```js
 h([name, props, children]) // hyperapp and picodom trees
 p([nodeName, attributes, children]) // preact trees
 ```

-The above statements both return a virtual DOM tree that can be passed as a node, to patch, diff and render algorithms exposed by libraries like [hyperapp](https://github.com/hyperapp/hyperapp), [picodom](https://github.com/picodom/picodom) or [preact](https://github.com/developit/preact).
+The above statements both return a virtual DOM tree that can be passed as a node to patch, diff and render algorithms exposed by libraries like [hyperapp](https://github.com/hyperapp/hyperapp), [picodom](https://github.com/picodom/picodom) or [preact](https://github.com/developit/preact).

+## Signature

 The function accepts an array argument (your DOM representation):

-- The first argument should be a `string` (required) used as a HTML tag name
+- Index `0` should contain a `string` (required) used as a HTML tag name
-- The second argument should be an `object` (optional) containing element attributes
+- Index `1` should contain an `object` (optional) containing element attributes
-- The third argument should be an `string|array` (optional) of child node(s)
+- Index `2` should contain an `string|array` (optional) of text content or child nodes

 All numbers passed as children get converted to strings.
 All falsey children are discarded.